-Formulation and implementation of public policy should not be the preserve of the state alone.
-In many count its in the much of ching capacity is provided by the family or the local community.
-Good public policies focused at particular sectors should aim at either providing this caring capacity, or facilitating other agencies, such as the family, to perform this role.
+providing this caring capacity, or facilitating other agencies, such as the family, to perform this role.
 Equally well, good public policy must ensure that strategies being implemented in narrowly economic domains do not undermine the caring capacity of the family and the local community.

-At the same time, we must re-activate and re-energize public policies, which care for people: housing, jobs, health, education and security, in all their physical and material manifestations.
-The pursuit of such integrated social policies has to be valued in its own right - and not as a counter-balance, or afterthought, to macro-economic stabilization programmes.
+At the same time, we must re-activate and re-energise public policies, which care for people: housing, jobs, health, education and security, in all its physical and material manifestations.
+The pursuit of such integrated social policies has to be valued in its own right - and not as a counter-balance, or afterthought, to macro-economic stabilisation programmes.
 As a result of the decreasing child dependency we are facing, but before age-dependency becomes a major issue, the youth wave effect, and the follow-on of middle ageing, offer us a valuable breathing space.
-The opportunity has to be taken, above all, to upgrade education and health services.
+This opportunity, above all, to upgrade education and health services has to be taken.